Sunak’s hardline immigration plan includes cap on refugees and asylum detention ships

 “This is an opportunity to commit to increasing safe routes, such as family reunion and humanitarian visas, so that those at risk of violence and persecution do not have to make dangerous journeys to find safety here.
 We urge our next prime minister to take a new direction and abandon the cruel Rwanda scheme.”

-Pete Moorey, head of campaigns and UK advocacy at Christian Aid, condemned the proposed linkae of migration and aid.
+Pete Moorey, head of campaigns and UK advocacy at Christian Aid, condemned the proposed linkage of migration and aid.

 “At a time when conflict and the climate crisis are pushing more people into poverty in East Africa and many other parts of the world, any proposal that further shrinks our financial support is beyond the pale,” he said.
 “The UK has a historic and moral responsibility to ending extreme poverty.
 We should be leading the world in tackling the interlocking global crises of hunger, climate, and conflict.
 That is what leadership looks like."